healthinnovation/epi-rgee/content/about.md

 **Gabriel Carrasco** is currently an associate researcher and director of the Health Innovation Lab at the Institute of Tropical Medicine “Alexander von Humboldt”, Universidad Peruana Cayetano Heredia (UPCH) in Peru.
 He earned his MS in Epidemiology at the School of Public Health, UPCH and is currently a PhD candidate in Public Health at the University of California, San Diego (UCSD).

 **Interests:**

- - infectious diseases and global health research
+- Infectious diseases and global health research
 - Health Data Science
 - Geospatial modeling & vi

+---

+**Antony Barja** is currently a freelance Geographer and researcher in training at the Health Innovation Laboratory of the Institute of Tropical Medicine "Alexander von Humboldt" of the Peruvian University Cayetano Heredia (UPCH) in Peru.
+He is currently an official member of the QGIS Peru community and collaborator of several Free and Open Source Software projects related to Spatial Data.

+**Interests:**

+- Spatial Data Science
+- Geocomputation
+- Harzard, Vulnerabilities and Risk